brainwallet/brainwallet.github.io/README.md

+Comments about the tool.
+With PGP,then this one,for groupminting or other service,then This will be useful as The secret exponent is the only thing for control.
+BitGo and other parties may already know how bad it is.
+Fortunately,due to great numbers , security suggestions,and the exprity of PGP cert then the information is not easy to be stolen as operators know it's too noticeable when abuse it.

+Thank you for providing may be the most defensive tool so people only need to care the 64-hex chars right now.

 UPDATED ON 22 APRIL 2015
 I have found a way for a PAPER CLAMCOIN wallet.
 Which is almost KILLED me even get from FREE.
 To import, Because CLAMCOIN QT Supports BTC, LTC and DOGE in.